qt911025/d20m-srd-zhcn/target/1Modern现代/28msrdvehiclemovementandcombat载具战斗.md

 ## Repairing Damage

 Repairing damage to a vehicle takes a full hour of work, a mechanical tool kit, and a garage or some other suitable facility.
 (Without the tool kit, a character takes a –4 penalty on his or her Repair check.)
-At the end of the hour, make a Repair check (DC 20).
-Success restores 2d6 hit points.
-If damage remains, the character may continue to make repairs for as many hours as it takes to restore all of the vehicle’s hit points.
+At the end of the hour, make a Repair check (DC 20). 若成功则恢复2d6生命值。If damage remains, the character may continue to make repairs for as many hours as it takes to restore all of the vehicle’s hit points.